OpenModelica/OpenModelica/UsersGuide/source/introduction.rst

 and long-term goals:

 -  The short-term goal is to develop an efficient interactive computational environment for the Modelica language, as well as a rather complete implementation of the language.
 It turns out that with support of appropriate tools and libraries, Modelica is very well suited as a computational language for development and execution of both low level and high level numerical algorithms, e.g. for control system design, solving nonlinear equation systems, or to develop optimization algorithms that are applied to complex applications.

--  The longer-term goal is to have a complete reference implementation of the Modelica language, including simulation of equation based models and additional facilities in the programming environment, as well as convenient facilities for research and experimentation in language design or other research activities.
+-  The long-term goal is to have a complete reference implementation of the Modelica language, including simulation of equation based models and additional facilities in the programming environment, as well as convenient facilities for research and experimentation in language design or other research activities.
 However, our goal is not to reach the level of performance and quality provided by current commercial Modelica environments that can handle large models requiring advanced analysis and optimization by the Modelica compiler.

 The long-term *research* related goals and issues of the OpenModelica open source implementation of a Modelica environment include but are not limited to the following:

 -  Development of a *complete formal specification* of Modelica, including both static and dynamic semantics.
 Such a specification can be used to assist current and future Modelica implementers by providing a semantic reference, as a kind of reference implementation.

 -  *Language design*, e.g. to further *extend the scope* of the language, e.g. for use in diagnosis, structural analysis, system identification, etc., as well as modeling problems that require extensions such as partial differential equations, enlarged scope for discrete modeling and simulation, etc.

 -  *Language design* to *improve abstract properties* such as expressiveness, orthogonality, declarativity, reuse, configurability, architectural properties, etc.

 -  *Improved implementation techniques*, e.g. to enhance the performance of compiled Modelica code by generating code for parallel hardware.

 -  *Improved debugging* support for equation based languages such as Modelica, to make them even easier to use.

 -  *Easy-to-use* specialized high-level (graphical) *user interfaces* for certain application domains.

 -  *Visualization* and animation techniques for interpretation and presentation of results.

 -  *Application usage* and model library development by researchers in various application areas.

 The OpenModelica environment provides a test bench for language design ideas that, if successful, can be submitted to the Modelica Association